 - If you just washed and picked the mussels and plan on storing them for a day, place the loose washed mussels in a bowl, and again cover with a soaking wet cloth or newspaper.
 Keep in mind the mussels need to be quickly re-washed right before cooking.

-In both instances, drain of and discard any liquid that may accumulate in the bottom of the bowl every day.
+In both instances, drain off and discard any liquid that may accumulate in the bottom of the bowl every day.
 Mussels can be stored in this way for 3 to 4 days.
 Always smell the mussels after washing as well to make sure they smell like fresh seawater.
 If they smell foul, or rotten (it will be quite noticeable) throw them out!

 Recipe